KingdomStudiosIO/docs/learn/faq.md

 * A one-time +2 bonus to that stat number (green)
 * An ongoing +2% bonus to the hero's Primary Growth Stat Value and +4% bonus to their Secondary Growth Stat Value (blue).
 These values increase the likelihood that stat will increase when the hero levels up.

-Heroes will receive a bonus (~10%) when doing profession quests that match their profession gene (green).
+Heroes will receive a nice bonus when doing profession quests that match their profession gene (green).

 ### How do Professions work?